Top 10 Highest Paying IT Jobs of 2021

-Just like a database administrator, the primary role of a network administrator is to manage the existing network and plan for its improvement.
+Just like a database administrator, the primary role of a network and systems administrator is to manage the existing network and plan for its improvement.
 Depending on the size of the network, job responsibilities can vary greatly, as large organizations often require systems administrators to work on different types of systems.
 Similar job titles include positions that require specific skills, such as SQL system administrator.

 The responsibilities of a network and systems administrator include supporting the existing network infrastructure, monitoring the system's daily operations to identify issues, scheduling data backups and maintaining the firewall.